Codecademy/docs/content/kotlin/concepts/hashmap/terms/put/put.md

 ---
 Title: '.put()'
-Description: 'Used to add a key-value pair to a map.'
+Description: 'Used to add a key-value pair to a hash map.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'